Ways To Give

 What do interested parties need to prepare for a meeting?

 First, individuals should contact their IRA plan administrator to start the distribution process.
-When they’re ready to send the QCD, they can have the check made payable to “ESNH” and mail to:
+When they’re ready to send the QCD, they can have the check made payable to “FCF” and mail to:

 First County Foundation